-- 61. Regulations.-The Minister may make regulations- - (a) to provide for safety measures at public and independent schools; - (b) on any matter which must or may be prescribed by regulation under this Act; - (c) to prescribe a national curriculum statement applicable to public and independent schools; - (d) to prescribe a national process and procedures for the assessment of learner achievement in public and independent schools; - (e) to prescribe a national process for the assessment, monitoring and evaluation of education in public and independent schools; - (f) on initiation practices at public and independent schools; - (g) to prescribe the age norm per grade in public and independent schools; - (h) to provide for norms and minimum standards for school funding; and - (i) on any matter which may be necessary or expedient to prescribe in order to achieve the objects of this Act.

-[S. 61 substituted by s.
-5 of Act No. 53 of 2000 and by s.
-9 of Act No. 50 of 2002.]
+- (aE) on the organisation, roles and responsibilities of education districts; [S 61(aE) inserted by s 39(a) of Act 32 of 2024 with effect from 24 December 2024.] - (aF) on a national education information system; [S 61(aF) inserted by s 39(a) of Act 32 of 2024 with effect from 24 December 2024.] - (b) on any matter which must or may be prescribed by regulation under this Act; - (c) to prescribe a national curriculum statement applicable to public and independent schools; - (d) to prescribe a national process and procedures for the assessment of learner achievement in public and independent schools; - to prescribe a national process for the assessment, monitoring and evaluation of education in public and independent schools; - (f) on initiation practices at public and independent schools; - (g) to prescribe the age norm per grade in public and independent schools; - (h) to provide for norms and minimum standards for school funding; and - (i) on any matter which may be necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) The regulations contemplated in subsection (1) may provide that any person who contravenes a provision thereof or fails to comply therewith is guilty of an offence and liable, on conviction, to a fine or to imprisonment for a period not exceeding six months, or to both a fine and such imprisonment. - [S 61(2) added by s 39(b) of Act 32 of 2024 with effect from 24 December 2024.] - (3) Any regulation made under subsection (1)(aA) and (aB) must, before publication in the Gazette, be tabled in Parliament. - [S 61(3) added by s 39(b) of Act 32 of 2024 with effect from 24 December 2024.]
+[S 61 substituted by s 5 of Act 53 of 2000 with effect from 22 November 2000, s 9 of Act 50 of 2002 with effect from 28 November 2002.]

+62. Delegation of powers

-- 62. Delegation of powers.-(1) The Member of the Executive Council may, subject to such conditions as he or she may determine, delegate any power conferred upon him or her by or under this Act to the Head of Department or an officer, except the power to publish a notice and the power to decide an appeal lodged with him or her in terms of this Act. - (2) The Head of Department may, subject to such conditions as he or she may determine, delegate to an officer any of his or her powers in terms of this Act or delegated to him or her in terms of subsection (1). - (3) A delegation under subsection (1) or (2) does not prevent the Member of the Executive Council or Head of Department, as the case may be, from exercising such power or performing such duty. - 63.
-Repeal and amendment of laws.-(1) The laws listed in the first column of Schedule 1 are hereby repealed to the extent set out in the third column of that Schedule. - (2) The Educators' Employment Act, 1994 (Proclamation No. 138 of 1994), is hereby amended to the extent set out in Schedule 2. - 64.
-Short title and commencement.-This Act is the South African Schools Act, 1996, and comes into operation on a date fixed by the President by proclamation in the Government Gazette.
+- (1) The Member of the Executive Council may, subject to such conditions as he or she may determine, delegate any power conferred upon him or her by or under this Act to the Head of Department or an officer, except the power to publish a notice and the power to decide an appeal lodged with him or her in terms of this Act. - (2) The Head of Department may, subject to such conditions as he or she may determine, delegate to an officer any of his or her powers in terms of this Act or delegated to him or her in terms of subsection (1). - (3) A delegation under subsection (1) or (2) does not prevent the Member of the Executive Council or Head of Department, as the case may be, from exercising such power or performing such duty.

+63. Repeal and amendment of laws

+- (1) The laws listed in the first column of Schedule 1 are hereby repealed to the extent set out in the third column of that Schedule. - (2) The Educators' Employment Act, 1994 (Proclamation No. 138 of 1994), is hereby amended to the extent set out in Schedule 2.

+64. Short title and commencement

+This Act is the South African Schools Act, 1996, and comes into operation on a date fixed by the President by proclamation in the Government Gazette.

-Schedule 1
+SCHEDULE 1